department-of-veterans-affairs/va.gov-team/platform/product-management/product-outline-template.md

 ## Objectives and Key Results (OKRs) and Key Performance Indicators (KPIs)

 ### KPIs
+* _What are the most important metrics that track with this product/initiative's success?_
-_Include links to Domo or Google Analytics Dashboards/Reports_
+* _Include links to Domo or Google Analytics Dashboards/Reports_

 #### Baseline KPI Values
+* _Baseline values for those most critical metrics.
+These may come from other systems other than VA.gov e.g. eBenefits._

 ### OKRs
 _What are the measurable targets you're aiming for that delivers value for Veterans?_